Davidliweishi/chynatownprincess-intern-repo/milestones/0. Company policies/Inclusive-Design-Reflection.md

 ## Identify one design or communication improvement that could make Focus Bear more accessible.

+I would consider a more minimalist/simple design for the onboarding interface. a neurdivergent person could potentially find this overstimulating, therefore it's better to have a less overwehlming starting point for them.

 In terms of one design change, I would consider a more minimalist design and interface.